pixelart-interactive/barcamp-sbg-2016/README.md

 - [Vagrant]
 - [VirtualBox]

-The minimum recommended version of vagrant at the time of writing is 1.8.1
+The minimum required version of vagrant at the time of writing is 1.8.1

-With these versions you can use only Virtualbox 5.x
+The minimum required version of Virtualbox is a 5.x one.

 You will also need to have hardware virtualization option activated in bios, if you have one.